qwd/dev-site/_docs_en/api/warning/weather-warning-city-list.md

 Get a list of cities for the specified country or region where [weather warnings](/en/docs/api/warning/weather-warning/) are currently in effect.

+See also [Weather warning API](/en/docs/api/warning/weather-warning/) to get warning details.

 ### Request URL

 {% include api-url.html flag="weather-warning-list" %}